jjesse/security_search_engines/README.md

-# security_search_engines
+# List of Cyber Security Specific Search Engines

+## About this list

+Looking to find things specific to Cyber Security, the following search

 A list of cybersecurity specific search engines taken from LinkedIn Post <https://www.linkedin.com/posts/danielmakelley_here-are-21-cybersecurity-search-engines-activity-6968997182800584704-f9XB/> and then comments on that post

+## The list

-1. Shodan—Search for devices connected to the internet.
+1. Shodan <https://shodoan.io> — Search for devices connected to the internet.
 2. Wigle—Database of wireless networks, with statistics.
 3. Grep App—Search across a half million git repos.
 4. Binary Edge—Scans the internet for threat intelligence.